 |

-1915 letter to William E. Walter, Boston Symphony Orchestra re Emerson's 13 principles of efficiency, suggest running factories
+Letter to Wm.
+E. Walter, Boston Symphony Orchestra re Emerson's 13 principles of efficiency, suggest running factories as

 on building companies and operating businesses and other subjects.